MinhoLee-DGU/GCNPath2025/README.md

 ![_GCNPath](https://github.com/user-attachments/assets/13d9a4da-4efa-4548-bec6-91459141d176)

-GCNPath is a graph-based deep learning model designed for predicting anticancer drug response.
-This model leverages pathway-pathway association (PPA) graphs, which are compressed from STRING and RegNetwork, as well as a GSVA pathway correlation network.
-The training of GCNPath is conducted using transcriptome data from the SANGER Cell Model Passports.
+GCNPath is a graph-based deep learning model designed for predicting anticancer drug responses.
+The model utilizes pathway crosstalk network (PCN) graphs, which are compressed from STRING and RegNetwork, along with a GSVA pathway correlation network.
+GCNPath is trained using transcriptome data from the SANGER Cell Model Passports.

-The GCNPath2025 directory is originally the subdirectory within ```_IC50_Prediction/do_better```, where the benchmark tests are implemented.
-The ```_IC50_Prediction``` directory serves as the root directory of the GCNPath project, encompassing the benchmark tests, as well as the preprocessing steps for cell lines, drugs, and ln(IC<sub>50</sub>) data.
+The GCNPath2025 directory was originally a subdirectory within ```_IC50_Prediction/do_better```, where the benchmark tests are implemented.
+The ```_IC50_Prediction``` directory serves as the root directory for the GCNPath project, containing benchmark tests as well as preprocessing steps for cell lines, drugs, and ln(IC<sub>50</sub>) data.

 # Quick start
 ```